olivierwilkinson/prisma-nested-middleware/README.md

 });
 ```

-`createNestedMiddleware` calls the passed middleware function with params in the following order:
+`createNestedMiddleware` calls the passed middleware function from the most deeply nested operation up to the top level operation.
+For the above example the middleware function is called in the following order:

+1. `{ model: 'Post', action: 'connectOrCreate', args: { create: {...}, connect: {...} } }`
+2. `{ model: 'Post', action: 'select', args: { title: true } }`
+3. `{ model: 'Post', action: 'include', args: { select: { title: true } } }`
-1. `{ model: 'Recipe', action: 'update', args: { where: { id: 'stardust-pie' }, data: {...} } }`
+4. `{ model: 'Comment', action: 'update', args: { where: { id: 2 }, data: {...} } }`
-2. `{ model: 'Food', action: 'connectOrCreate', args: { create: {...}, connect: {...} } }`
+5. `{ model: 'Comment', action: 'include', args: { include: { post: { select: { title: true } } } } }`
-3. `{ model: 'Country', action: 'update', args: { where: { id: 'imagination-land', data: {...} } }`
+6. `{ model: 'User', action: 'update', args: { where: { id: 1 }, data: {...} } }`

-Once all of the nested middleware have passed params to `next` the params for the `Country` model are updated with any changes made; these params are then passed to the `Country` model's `next` function.
+The params object passed to the `next` function will modify the relevant part of the original params object.
+Once all the middleware calls have called `next` the updated params object is passed to the Prisma client.

-When the `Country` model's `next` resolves the `next` of the nested middleware are also resolved with the slice relevent to them.
-So the middleware called for the `Recipe` model resolves with the `nationalDish`, the middleware for the `Food` resolves with the `keyIngredient`.
+The result of the Prisma client operation is then returned from the `next` functions according to the part of the result they are concerned with.
+So the `next` function called for the `User` model resolves with the `User` model's result, the `next` function called for the `Comment` model resolves with the `Comment` model's result, and so on.

-Finally the return values from the nested middleware are used to modify the `Country` result in a similar way to params,
-and that modified object is the one `client.country.update` resolves with.
+Modifications to the result are made in the same way as modifications to the params.
+Once all the middleware calls have returned their slice of the result the combined result object is returned from the Prisma client method, in this case `client.user.update`.

-If any middleware throws an error then `client.country.update` will throw with that error.
+If any middleware throws an error at any point then `client.country.update` will throw with that error.

 ### Operations Nested in Lists